-Following this spree of shoujo games, the seiyuu appeared in another otome game, this time around his roles was Hajime Saito in Ikemen Bakumatsu ◆ Unmei no Koi.
+Following this spree of shoujo games, the seiyuu appeared in another otome game, this time around his role was Hajime Saito in Ikemen Bakumatsu ◆ Unmei no Koi.

-Other roles where Suzumo Susuhara in Iwaihime, a honest and mature protagonist who is also the childhood friend of Tsubakiko Harumiya, the main character in the story.
+Another role where Suzumo Susuhara in Iwaihime, an honest and mature protagonist who is also the childhood friend of Tsubakiko Harumiya, the main character in the story.

 In Yumeiro Cast he played Kuroki Ryosuke, a member of GENESIS.

-He voiced characters in other games such as Star Revo ☆ 彡 88 Constellation’s idol revolution, Prince of Cocktail and lastly Furukawa reprised his roles Souji Kagurazaka in Tsukino Paradise, the smartphone rhythm game.
+He voiced characters in other games such as Star Revo ☆ 彡 88 Constellation’s idol revolution, Prince of Cocktail, and lastly Furukawa reprised his role Souji Kagurazaka in Tsukino Paradise, the smartphone rhythm game.

 Another famous role of his is in the popular idol game IDOLiSh7 as Re:vale’s manager Rinto Okazaki.

-All in all, Furukawa has pretty much appeared in different genres and not only focusing in otome games, for instance, and in fact while that is true, for the past few years the trend has been Furukawa appearing in games with units.
+All in all, Furukawa has pretty much appeared in different genres and not only focusing on otome games, for instance, and in fact, while that is true, for the past few years the trend has been Furukawa appearing in games with units.

 As any other seiyuu, Furukawa also branched out to do voice acting in drama CDs.